Support programmes

 The term “strategic” refers to the problem-driven and application-oriented focus of the programme to address a specific economic and/or societal need or problem.
 The term “basic research” refers to the need to generate internationally innovative knowledge in order to achieve the intended application, whereby the risk of failure is significantly higher than is usual in applied research.
 The difference with curiosity-driven (fundamental) research lies in the fact that knowledge generation as such (i.e. the acquisition of new knowledge without any concrete practical application or prospect of use) is not the objective of this funding programme.

-Successful SBO projects are characterized by a project definition and approach that the research consortium develops together with stakeholders from the intended value chain.
+Successful SBO projects are characterised by a project definition and approach that is developed in dialogue with relevant stakeholders in the value chain.
 These stakeholders commit to the sustainable implementation of successful outcomes.

 Application template and Excel template for submission of the budget (see e-loket)